multitudes/42-Xcode/README.md

 click on "Edit Scheme"

 ## Change your working directory.
-This might not be always necessary depending of the type of project ad your working ways, but to execute your executable you need to tell Xcode where it is.
+This might not always be necessary depending on the type of project and your working habits, but to execute your executable, you need to tell Xcode where it is.
 <br>
 <p align="left">
   <img src="assets/six.png" width="400"  title="six">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

 ## Add the command line arguments
 Using Xcode to build and then execute your program passing the output in the terminal?
-Here is where you put the command line args, since Xcode doesnt support stdin...
+Here is where you put the command line args, since Xcode doesn't support stdin.
 <br>
 <p align="left">
   <img src="assets/seven.png" width="400"  title="seven">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;